Health Spirit Body

 The Bottom Line

-Cayenne peppers may have many health benefits that are the result of their active component, capsaicin.
+Cayenne peppers may have many health benefits resulting from their active component, capsaicin.
 They may reduce your appetite and help lower blood pressure, among many other benefits.
 If you’re worried that cayenne peppers may interact with your current medication, it’s best to check with your doctor.

 For most people, cayenne peppers are a great way to add a kick to your diet!